 Inductive proximity switches are used for many of the same purposes as magnetic proximity switches.
 Their more-general nature (activating in the presence of any conductor, rather than just a magnet) can be either a help or a hindrance, depending on the nature of the application.

-Photoelectric proximity switches are the last type of no-contact proximity switch in widespread use in FRC.
+Photoelectric proximity switches are another type of no-contact proximity switch in widespread use in FRC.
 Photoelectric proximity switches contain a light source (usually an IR laser) and a photoelectric sensor that activates the switch when the detected light (which bounces off of the sensor target) exceeds a given threshold.
 One such sensor is the IR Obstacle Avoidance Module pictured below.

 Since photoelectric proximity switches rely on measuring the amount of reflected light, they are often inconsistent in their triggering range between different materials - accordingly, most photoelectric sensors have an adjustable activation point (typically controller by turning a screw somewhere on the sensor body).
 On the other hand, photoelectric sensors are also extremely versatile, as they can detect a greater variety of objects than the other types of no-contact switches.

 Photoelectric sensors are also often often used in a “beam break” configuration, in which the emitter is separate from the sensor.
 These typically activate when an object is interposed between the emitter and the sensor.
 Pictured above is a beam break sensor with an IR LED transmitter and IR receiver.